epolderman/AveroUI/README.md

 * Async/Promise Errors are handled via MessageBar and this is hooked directly into app state to notify users when their actions/backend req fail.
 * Some stylings were rushed and less comments were written. (mobile was not implemented)

+# Main Features
+* Landing: Users can view all open tables.
+User can view all checks and sort them via Open, Closed, All, and by Tablenumber.
+User can see all items on a check whether its state(open, closed) and whether items are void.
+There are stats showing the user need to know information on main landing page.
+* Table: Users can open check, add items to check, close check.
+Users can also see all closed checks on the table.